If you like to incorporate both running and lifting into your training, you’d ideally have a different pair of shoes for each activity.

 It’s good for additional ankle stability, but it causes some friction at the back of the ankle.
 I’d recommend either wearing a higher sock or putting anti-chafing lotion on the back of your ankle to prevent blisters.

-3. New Balance Minimus Tr V1 – Best for People Who Like Running and Lifting Barefoot
+3. New Balance Minimus Tr V1 – Best Lifting and Running Shoes for Working Out Barefoot

 - Provide a stable base for squats and deadlifts